 Discussing a terminal diagnosis or even a minor medical concern makes many people uncomfortable and understandably so.
-It's scary to accept that your health is declining, even if treatments are available to minimize pain or prolong life expectancy.
-Some seniors also feel like a burden to their loved ones or grieve the loss of their previous physical or mental functions.
+It's scary to accept declining health, even if treatments are available to minimize pain or prolong life expectancy.
+Some also feel like a burden to their loved ones or grieve the loss of their previous physical or mental functions.
 These feelings are normal, but you don't have to let them keep important conversations from occurring.
-Help families tackle challenging health topics with patience and compassion by using the tips below.
+We've created a few tips to help families tackle challenging health topics with patience and compassion by using the tips below.

 Think About What You Want to Say